 Torrence Davis and Simon Morgan rounded out the top five.

-The Orion Coolers Big Bass—which was worth $500 and a 35-liter Orion cooler—went to Nelson da Costa, who landed a massive 22.50-inch largemouth…on a dropshot with 6-pound test!
+The Orion Coolers Big Bass—which was worth $500 and a 35-quart Orion cooler—went to Nelson da Costa, who landed a massive 22.50-inch largemouth…on a dropshot with 6-pound test!

 And all the rest went to Nick Audi—Champion, Angler of the Year, and Double Down!
 He also won Tyler Sweet’s NY Kayak Bassmasters event that took place at the same time.